-The 57.3 metre classic Feadship motor yacht Amara has been listed for sale with Y.CO ahead of her appearance at the Monaco Yacht Show.
+The 57.3-metre classic Feadship motor yacht Amara has had a currency change from euros to dollars and a price reduction in the region of $4,500,000 with Y.CO ahead of her appearance at the Palm Beach International Boat Show.

 Amara started life at Dutch shipyard Feadship in 1986 and has been extensively refitted since her launch, including a $20,000,000 transformation beginning in 2016 that saw her selected as a finalist in the Best Refit category at the World Superyacht Awards.